AshlyX3/About-me/README.md

 # About me
- A simple webpage about me, consisting html and css only
+ A simple website about me, consisting html and css only